skorunka/accuweather/server/src/readme.md

 * Wrap "JsonConvert" for better testability?
 I wouldn't do that.

-* This app actyally actually  like a proxy so there is not that much to unit tests.
+* This app is actually like a proxy so there is not that much to unit tests.

 ## Possible Improvements